 To qualify for a license, a PA must demonstrate significant knowledge and competence in a broad range of areas related to property insurance, claims settlement, and pertinent laws and regulations.

 The Texas Association of Public Insurance Adjusters (TAPIA) also plays an important role in assuring that Texas public adjusters meet high standards for professional knowledge, competence, and achievement.

 Through continuing education and other training programs, TAPIA assures its members are best qualified to handle your claim.
 TAPIA enforces a strict code of ethics to promote the highest standard of integrity and professionalism.

-Contact the Texas Department of Insurance's Consumer Protection group.
-To find out more, go to TDI website and type "Insurance Complaint Form" in the search field.
+Contact the Texas Department of Insurance’s Consumer Protection group.
+To find out more, visit the TDI website.

 By law, contractors — including roofing and restoration contractors — may not negotiate your claim with your insurance company.
 And, contractors may not hire adjusters to handle your claim.
 Insurance adjusting, especially public adjusting, requires special training and a license issued by the Texas Department of Insurance.